Tomographer/tomographer/01-get-started.md

   subsequent analysis performed via Python routines](#python-version); or

-- [Tomographer routines run from command-line, data provided in MATLAB file format, subsequent analysis performed using MATLAB](#command-line-tomorun-matlab).
+- [Tomographer routines run from command-line, data provided in MATLAB file format, subsequent analysis performed separately with e.g. MATLAB](#command-line-tomorun-matlab).

 ## <a name="python-version"></a> The Python Way